BLOG

 What is the most effective product to go under carpet in the footwell of a race car to block out heat coming from engine bay/exhaust?

 You really want to target the heat from inside the engine bay and stop it getting through to the firewall.
-Our most effective products are our Exhaust Heat Shield, which is a dimpled non-stick sheet you can bend in any shape to block the heat: https://www.carbuilders.com.au/aluminium-embossed-heat-shield
+Our most effective products are our Exhaust Heat Shield, which is a dimpled non-stick sheet you can bend in any shape to block the heat: Aluminium Embossed Heat Shield

-We also have adhesive heat shield mats or Peel and Stick Heatshield, which you can stick on the firewall or transmission tunnel facing the heat source, which will reflect the heat: https://www.carbuilders.com.au/peel-stick-heat-shield~845 and stop the transmission tunnel, firewall or floor pan from getting hot.
+We also have adhesive heat shield mats or Peel and Stick Heat Shield, which you can stick on the firewall or transmission tunnel facing the heat source, which will reflect the heat and stop the transmission tunnel, firewall or floor pan from getting hot.

-Internally you would use one of our Stage 2 Carpert Underlay products to dissipate the heat before reaching the carpet. https://www.carbuilders.com.au/water-proof-carpet-underlay-stage-2~728
+Internally you would use one of our Stage 2 Carpet Underlay products to dissipate the heat before reaching the carpet.

 I am experiencing a lot of heat from my gearbox.
 I want to reduce heat transfer to the inside of the cab by laying heat shield under the carpet.
 What product do you suggest for that purpose?